threefoldtecharchive/rivine-chain-explorer/README.md

 | VUE_APP_PRECISION  | 9  | Precision after decimal point for the currency |
 | VUE_APP_UNIT  | GFT  | Unit that will be displayed  |

+Note: It's not possible to develop against a local daemon.
+Safari and Chrome browser don't allow setting the `User-Agent` header in a browser.
+That's why the `API_URL` should always be a `testnet` url.

 ### Serving Frontend

 ```npm run serve```